Lady for a Day: Reception

+Contemporary response

 Channel 4 calls it "wonderfully improbable and charming" and, although "not a bona fide Capra classic," it is "cracking fun all the same."

 Awards and nominations

 Lady for a Day was nominated for the Academy Award for Best Picture but lost to Cavalcade.
 May Robson was nominated Best Actress but lost to Katharine Hepburn in Morning Glory, and Robert Riskin lost the Academy Award for Best Adapted Screenplay to Sarah Y. Mason and Victor Heerman for Little Women.

 Will Rogers presented the Academy Award for Best Director, and when he opened the envelope he simply announced, "Come up and get it, Frank!"
 Capra, certain he was the winner, ran to the podium to collect his Oscar, only to discover Rogers had meant Frank Lloyd, who won for Cavalcade, instead.
 Possibly to downplay Capra's gaffe, Rogers then called third nominee George Cukor to join the two Franks on stage.

 Home media

 Image Entertainment released the film on Region 1 DVD on October 23, 2001, and on Blu-ray on March 20, 2012.
 Both editions include commentary by Frank Capra Jr., as well as his brief introduction to the 2001 restoration work.
 The Blu-ray edition additionally incorporates about four and a half minutes of lost footage, including a key scene where Dave, Blake and McGuire are planning the reception.